This post may contain affiliate links. Read my disclosure page here.

 • Refrigerator: You can store freshly made lemonade in the fridge for up to 7 days (but I guarantee it won’t last that long!)

-• Freezer: You can also freeze the lemon juice concentrate in freezer safe containers (like freezer gallon ziplock bags, or souper cubes) for up to 5 – 6 months for best flavor.
-You can make lemonade anytime, just allow the mixture to thaw and add it to a pitcher.
-Add water, to taste, until you reach your desired sweetness.
+• Freezer: You can also freeze the lemon juice concentrate in freezer safe containers (like freezer gallon ziplock bags, or souper cubes) for up to 5 – 6 months for the best flavor.
+You can make lemonade any time, just allow the mixture to thaw and add it to a pitcher.
+Add water to taste until you reach your desired sweetness.

 Pin this now to find it later